filsad/rust_exercism/README.md

-# rust_exercism
+## Rust Excercism task solutions repository

-Excercism exercises in Rust
+Here are resolutions for Exercism tasks to improve Rust proficiency.